ismael221/OpenStreamify/README.md

 - **Thymeleaf**: Template engine to render HTML pages.
 - **ModelMapper**: For entity-to-DTO conversion.
 - **Docker**: For containerizing the application and monitoring services.
-- **MySQL**: Relational database used for storing movies and users data.
+- **PostgreSQL**: Relational database used for storing movies and users data.
 - **Redis**: Caching system for optimizing queries.
 - **RabbitMQ**: Messaging system for inter-service communication.
 - **Grafana**: Monitoring and analytics platform.